Getting tired of nagging calls? You can block unwanted calls from a specific number. Or, to block unwanted text messages, check out Message Blocking.

 - Visit CTIA's page on Blocking Robocalls for more options to block calls for Android, iOS, Windows, and Blackberry.

 - If a subscription service is sending you too many messages, visit the promotion or newsletter's website to opt out or adjust your settings.

 - If your phone doesn't offer blocking options, Family Allowances might help.
 This service let's you block calls and texts from specific numbers.
 You can manage Family Allowances online through My T-Mobile or from your phone with the My Account app.

-If you’d like to block calls from known scammers, you can enable Scam Block.
+If you’d like to block calls from likely scammers, you can enable Scam Block.
 To enable Scam Block and get more details on T-Mobile’s scam protection offerings, check out our Call Protection page.

-- With Scam Block, all calls from known scammers are blocked with no ring-through to your phone.
+- With Scam Block, all calls from likely scammers are blocked with no ring-through to your phone.

-- Scam Block will block scammers only, not spammers or telemarketers.
+- Scam Block will block likely scammers only, not spammers or telemarketers.